 Docker containers deployed in cloud environments such as Amazon Web Services (AWS), Microsoft Azure, or Google Container Engine can also be monitored.

-CimTrak ensures that a strong IT security and compliance posture is continuous maintained, minimizing risk, and providing assurance that Docker hosts and Docker containers are in a constant state of integrity.
+CimTrak ensures a strong IT security and compliance posture is continuously monitored for unexpected changes.
+This minimizes risk and provides assurance that Docker hosts and Docker containers are in a constant state of integrity.

 With the ability to quickly deploy and scale, many IT professionals are starting to utilize containers within their environments.
 However, Docker security is often overlooked due to the transient nature of containers, which often lulls users into a false sense of security.
 The reality is that IT security risk still exists with Docker hosts and containers, regardless of their life expectancy.